dekorateio/dekorate/examples/spring-boot-with-gradle-on-kubernetes-example/readme.md

     testImplementation("io.dekorate:kubernetes-junit:${dekorateVersion}")

 This annotation will bring in the junit5 extension that dekorate provides, that allows you to run integration tests via the '@KubernetesIntegrationTest' annotation.
-The integration test is [SpringBootOnKubernetesIT.java](src/test/groovy/io/dekorate/example/sbonkubernetes/SpringBootOnKubernetesIT.java) and it demonstrates:

-- how you can deploy the application for end to end testing
-- how use can use the kubernetes client from within the test to connect to the application.

-The test are going to be automatically run when building the application.
+The tests annotated with `@KubernetesIntegrationTest` are going to be automatically run when building the application.
 For example:

      ./gradlew clean build